Act-On Announces Act-On InSite, New GenAI Web Agent

 For instance, if someone has a question about a specific product line, you could provide a link that allows them to download an ungated datasheet about that offering.
 Or if they’re not even sure how or why they might need your services, you could include a link to download a high-level thought leadership piece that is designed to educate prospects who are new to your industry.

-Any discussion of CTAs should begin and end with intentionality.
-What do you want to achieve with this page or this blog or this landing page?
-Much like webpages, marketing emails often serve different purposes, but there are still email call-to-action best practices to keep in mind.
+Any discussion on the number of CTAs an email should begin and end with intentionality.
+Most emails contain 1-2 CTAs, but.
+What do you want to achieve with this email?
+Much like webpages, emails often serve different purposes, but there are still email call-to-action best practices to keep in mind.

 A trigger-based email might thank a user for joining a webinar and then take that opportunity to place a single handraiser CTA button at the end of the copy inviting them to book a product demo.
 Alternatively, a lead nurturing email might have a primary CTA that asks the reader to download an infographic and then a secondary button to get them to schedule a call.
 As long as you’re motivating your users to take action and providing a tangible benefit if they do so, you’re probably on the right track.